Shūichi Gonda

-Shūichi Gonda (権田 修一, Gonda Shūichi) is a Japanese professional footballer who plays as a goalkeeper for Shimizu S-Pulse and the Japan national team.
-He also represented the Japan national team at the 2012 Summer Olympics.
+Shūichi Gonda (権田 修一, Gonda Shūichi) is a Japanese professional footballer who plays as a goalkeeper for Vissel Kobe in the J1 League.
+He also represented the Japan national team at the 2014 and 2022 FIFA World cup.

 Career

 Gonda has made 244 appearances in all competitions for current J1 League club FC Tokyo between 2007 and 2016.
 During that time he has won four honours with Tokyo and two with the Japan national team, with whom he made his full international debut for on 6 January 2010 in a 2011 AFC Asian Cup qualifier against Yemen.
 He has made 32 appearances at various youth levels for Japan.
 After nine years with FC Tokyo, Gonda left Japanese football for the first time on 9 January 2016 as he agreed to join Keisuke Honda's Austrian Regional League side SV Horn on loan until 31 December 2016.
 Gonda return to Japan and Joined to Sagan Tosu in 2017 until he left from the club in 2018.
 Gonda abroad to Portugal and joined to Portuguese club, Portimonense SC in 2019.
 Gonda return again to Japan and signed transfer to J1 club, Shimizu S-Pulse from 2021 as loan later permanently transfer after a season at Shimizu due to relegation from top tier in 2022.